vgijssel/hermit-python-packages/prompts.md

 ## Pre-Release

 Create a release in "prerelease" mode.
 While the release is in prerelease mode, assets can be uploaded (again) to the release.
 If a release is in prerelease mode it will not be skipped by the pex builder.
 Only after all macOS arm64 / amd64 assets and linux arm64 / amd64 assets have been uploaded the prerelease mode is removed.

+##  GitHub Actions

+Create a GitHub action that runs on push to the main branch.
+The action should use the `actions/checkout` action to check out the code.
+The action should use Hermit to install all necessary dependencies.
+The action should setup direnv to make sure the environment is the same.
+The action should run `task pex:build` which will create the necessary releases.
+Create a job for macOS arm64 and amd64 and linux arm64 and amd64.